ABHIGGGG/Genkit/README.md

 ### Creating Your First Project

-1. Sign up/Sign in to your Vibe account
+1. Sign up/Sign in to your Genkit account
 2. Describe your app in the main input field
 3. Choose a template or write a custom description
 4. Submit and watch the AI generate your application